TajaKuzman/Genre-Datasets-Comparison/README.md

 * 'TV/Movie Script' (1 instance): 'Opinion/Argumentation': 1.0; the same with MT
 * 'Transcript of Video/Audio' (2 instances): 'Information/Explanation': 0.5, 'Other': 0.5; much better with MT: 'Other': 1.0

+#### CORE-sub to GINCO/MT-GINCO

+On 249 instances (25%) are the CORE-sub labels predicted to Slovene text different than those predicted on the MT text.

+Half of the 24 GINCO categories are well connected to the CORE subcategories (well predicted by the CORE-sub classifier).
+In most cases, prediction on MT-GINCO improves the results (FAQ - 67 points better, Instruction - 8 points better, Song Lyrics - 25 points better, News/Reporting - 6 points better, Recipe - 17 points better, Research Article - 33 points better), for some categories, the predictions were worse (Forum - 8 points worse, Legal Terms - 6 points worse, Promotion of a Product - 1 point worse, Review - 12 points worse).
+For some GINCO labels 100% of the instances were correctly predicted by the CORE-sub labels: 'FAQ': 'FAQ about Information'(on MT), 'Interview': 'Interview' (on both Slovene and MT), 'Recipe': 'Recipe' (on MT), 'Research Article': 'Research Article' (on MT).

+Despite the fact that Description of a Thing represents 9% of the instances in CORE-sub dataset, most categories that were hard to identify were predicted this label.
+This suggests that the label is very fuzzy and can thus incorporate so many different genres.
+Very rare labels, (Course Materials, Formal Speech, Magazine Article, Travel Blog, Persuasive Article/Essay, Transcript of Video/Audio, Technical Support, Other Information, Reader/Viewer Responses, Editorial, FAQ about How-To, Technical Report, Letter to Editor), were not predicted to any instance in the GINCO dataset - as these labels were also very badly predicted in the baseline experiments, it might make sense to discard them when we join the datasets.

+If there is no information regarding the MT-GINCO results, they are the same as the GINCO.

+1. Well connected labels:
+* 'FAQ': 'Description of a Thing': 0.33, 'FAQ about Information': 0.33, 'Question/Answer Forum': 0.33; much better on MT-GINCO: 'FAQ about Information': 1.0
+* 'Forum': 'Discussion Forum': 0.807, a bit worse on MT-GINCO: 'Discussion Forum': 0.73
+* 'Information/Explanation': 'Description of a Thing': 0.6, 'Encyclopedia Article': 0.11, similar on MT
+* 'Instruction': 'How-to': 0.42, 'Description of a Thing': 0.21; better on MT: 'How-to': 0.5, 'Description of a Thing': 0.21
+* 'Interview': 'Interview': 1.0
+* 'Legal/Regulation': 'Legal terms': 0.88, a bit worse on MT: 'Legal terms': 0.82
+* 'Lyrical': 'Short Story': 0.5, 'Religious Blogs/Sermons': 0.25, 'Song Lyrics': 0.25; better on MT: 'Song Lyrics': 0.5, 'Religious Blogs/Sermons': 0.25, 'Short Story': 0.25
+* 'News/Reporting': 'News Report/Blog': 0.49, 'Description of a Thing': 0.23, 'Sports Report': 0.11; better on MT: 'News Report/Blog': 0.55, 'Description of a Thing': 0.25, 'Sports Report': 0.10
+* 'Promotion of a Product': 'Description with Intent to Sell': 0.50, 'Description of a Thing': 0.32; a bit worse on MT: 'Description with Intent to Sell': 0.49, 'Description of a Thing': 0.35
+* 'Prose': 'Short Story': 0.83
+* 'Recipe': 'Recipe': 0.83; even better on MT: 'Recipe': 1.0
+* 'Research Article': 'Research Article': 0.67; even better on MT: 'Research Article': 1.0

+2. Not well connected:
+* Announcement: Description of a Thing: 0.65
+* 'Call': 'Description of a Thing': 0.64, 'Legal terms': 0.36; MT: 'Description of a Thing': 0.73, 'Legal terms': 0.18
+* Correspondence: 'Question/Answer Forum': 0.38, scattered over multiple categories; MT: 'Question/Answer Forum': 0.44, scattered across multiple categories
+* 'Invitation': 'Description of a Thing': 0.97, similar on MT
+* 'List of Summaries/Excerpts': scattered across all categories
+* 'Opinion/Argumentation': scattered across all categories: 'Description of a Thing': 0.19, 'Interview': 0.15, 'Personal Blog': 0.11 and others; similar on MT
+* 'Opinionated News': 'News Report/Blog': 0.33, 'Sports Report': 0.29, 'Description of a Thing': 0.22; a bit better on MT: 'News Report/Blog': 0.40, 'Sports Report': 0.27
+* 'Other': scattered across categories, 'Description of a Thing': 0.44; similar on MT
+* 'Promotion': 'Description of a Thing': 0.67, 'Description with Intent to Sell': 0.17; similar on MT
+* 'Promotion of Services': 'Description of a Thing': 0.78, 'Description with Intent to Sell': 0.125; similar on MT
+* 'Review': 'Reviews': 0.41, 'Personal Blog': 0.18, 'Description of a Thing': 0.18; even worse on MT: 'Reviews': 0.29, scattered across multiple categories
+* 'Script/Drama': 'Encyclopedia Article': 1.0, the same on MT

 ## Training on the joint schema